Marquez-Brown/DailyPlanner/README.md

 ## Purpose

 This Repository is being used to develop and display a daily planner app for the work hours of 9 to 5.
-It will allow you to save you schedule locally on your browser and well as show you the current time and date.
+It will allow you to save your schedule locally on your browser and well as show you the current time and date.

 Link of working product
 https://marquez-brown.github.io/DailyPlanner/